ChengGuo2000/ChengGuo2000.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am an undergraduate student at the <a href = "http://www.washington.edu/">University of Washington, Seattle</a>, majoring in <a href = "https://www.hcde.washington.edu/">Human-Centered Design & Engineering</a> (Data Science option).
+I am an undergraduate student at the University of Washington, Seattle, majoring in Human-Centered Design & Engineering (Data Science option).
 Currently, I am lucky to work with <a href = "https://sourojitghosh.github.io/">Sourojit Ghosh</a> and <a href = "https://yunhefeng.me/">Dr. Yunhe Feng</a> at UW Seattle.
 My research interests lies in Affective Computing and Natural Language Processing.
 Outside of my academic interests, I enjoy theatre, including acting and playwriting.